fenago/data-analysis-scala/Lab_2.md

 res0: String = {"id":"123","fname":"John","lname":"Doe","age":21}
 ```

-Spark has excellent built-in support for processing JSON data files.
-We
-will be covering this in upcoming labs on Spark and distributed
-processing.
-There are also several excellent Java libraries supporting
-JSON processing that can be easily integrated into Scala code.

 #### CSV

-We will be looking at how to handle CSV parsing using the Apache commons
-CSV Java library.
-This example will also demonstrate how easily Java
-libraries can be used with Scala code.

 First, let\'s set up our `build.sbt` with the appropriate
 dependency using the following code: